simona-nistico/AE-XAD_repo/README.md

 ```

 where:
- * *lambda_p* is the anomalous pixels weight, when equal to None, is inizialized according to the number of anomalous pixels
+ * *lambda_p* is the weight of the anomalous pixels, when equal to None, is initialized according to the number of anomalous pixels
- * *lambda_s* is the anomalous samples weight, when equal to None, is inizialized according to the number of anomalous samples
+ * *lambda_s* is the weight of the anomalous samples, when equal to None, is initialized according to the number of anomalous samples
- * *f* is the function used to map the anomalous samples, the recomended one is `lambda x: torch.where(x>0.5, 0., 1.)`
+ * *f* is the function used to map the anomalous samples, the recommended one is `lambda x: torch.where(x>0.5, 0., 1.)`
- * *path* is the path in which the npy files of the dataset are stored
+ * *path* is the path in which the .npy files of the dataset are stored
  * *AE_type* is the type of architecture to use
- * *batch_size* is the naumber of samples to include into a batch, if None it is set equal to $1$, defaults to None
+ * *batch_size* is the number of samples to include into a batch, if None it is set equal to $1$, defaults to None
  * *silent* if true, training information are not displayed, defaults to False
- * *use_cuda* if True, the network use the cuda memory for the training
+ * *use_cuda* if True, the network uses the cuda memory for the training
  * *loss* the loss to use, possible values are 'aexad' and 'mse', it defaults to 'aexad'
  * *save_intermediate* if True, it saves model weights every $100$ epochs
  * *dataset* the name of the dataset to use, defaults to 'mvtec'

-It follows an example with the recomended parameters:
+It follows an example with the recommended parameters:

 ```
 trainer = Trainer(latent_dim=None, lambda_p=None, lambda_s=None, f=lambda x: torch.where(x>0.5, 0., 1.), path=path, AE_type='conv_deep', batch_size=16, silent=False, use_cuda=True,